 4. False Belief about a Verb’s Grammatical Properties

 As suggested above, the error in sentence (b) above is not necessarily an intended passive verb gone wrong – it could be an intended active form (in the past simple tense) of a verb that should be passive.

-There is a very good reason why the active form of GENERATE might seem possible in (b) to someone lacking deep familiarity with English: it is easily replaceable by a synonym in the active voice.
-There would be no problem, for example, with developed or emerged.
-DEVELOP is one of those verbs that can be either active or passive regardless of surrounding word order (see 4.
-Verbs that Don’t Have to be Passive), while EMERGE cannot ever be passive (see 113.
-Verbs that Cannot be Passive).
-Such properties are not a result of the verbs’ meanings – they have to be just observed and memorized.
+There is a very good reason why the active form of GENERATE might seem possible in (b) to someone lacking deep familiarity with English: some synonyms of GENERATE would actually be possible in the active voice.
+There would be no problem, for example, with developed.
+The reason is that DEVELOP is one of those verbs that can be active regardless of surrounding word order (see 4.
+Verbs that Don’t Have to be Passive).
+The inability of GENERATE to be used like this is not predictable in any way from its meaning – you just have to discover and memorize which verbs have which abilities.